SEForAll/seforall.github.io/_pages/openings.md

 We are always looking for new group members with passion, talent, and grit!

 You get to work on interesting and high impact system security problems.
 You will learn about using principled yet practical techniques to solve complex security problems.
-More importantly, you will enjoy interacting with our fun and talented members of SEFL Team.
+More importantly, you will enjoy interacting with our fun and talented members of SEFA Team.

 ### Current Master/Undergraduate students at Purdue
 If you are a Master or Undergraduate student at Purdue University and have experience building/breaking/engineering systems and intersted in security research, contact me (or any group member) per email or stop by my office.